Andrey9kin/digitalocean-cli/README.md

-  power_on   Power on droplet or droplets reboot     Reboot droplet or droplets destroy    Destroy droplet or droplets name       Drolet name.
+  power_on   Power on droplet or droplets reboot     Reboot droplet or droplets destroy    Destroy droplet or droplets name       Droplet name.
 Could be mixed with ids in the same command id         Droplet id.
 Could be mixed with names in the same command

 Create command options: